Home > Pudding and Mousse > Mango Grapefruit Cream Dessert

 • Vibrant Fruit – This recipe features both mango and grapefruit.
 A pairing that I will use more than once!

-• Lightly Sweetened – I opted for pure maple syrup to keep the dessert refined sugar free
+• Lightly Sweetened – I opted for pure maple syrup to keep the dessert refined sugar-free

-• Texture – The maple toasted cornflakes offers a delightful gluten free bite when mixed with the cream and as a crunchy topping.
+• Texture – The maple toasted cornflakes offer a delightful gluten free bite when mixed with the cream and as a crunchy topping.
 Add a little ground cinnamon for a delicious pairing with the grapefruit and mango.

 Top view of a parfait glass filled with mango grapefruit cream dessert topped with maple cornflakes

-• Cornflakes – I like to use fruit juice sweetened cornflakes.
+• Cornflakes – I like to use fruit juice-sweetened cornflakes.
 You can probably find these at your grocery or natural food stores.

 • Ground Cinnamon – Cinnamon goes wonderfully with the grapefruit and mango.
 You could even sprinkle a little extra over the top of the desserts before serving.

 • Maple Syrup – Be sure to use pure maple syrup and not pancake syrup.
-You could also substitute honey or any other sweetener of choice.
+You could also substitute honey or any other sweetener of your choice.

 • Grapefruit – 1 medium to large grapefruit will work.
 And use any type of grapefruit you prefer

-• Mango – Use fresh or even frozen mango, which is easier to find year round!
+• Mango – Use fresh or even frozen mango, which is easier to find year-round!

 • Use a slotted spoon or fork to add the grapefruit to the serving glasses – To avoid excess liquid swimming at the bottom of the glass.
 The extra liquid make a refreshing beverage!